 'My goal', says Cannoner, just before we leave 'is to use everything.
 Everything I already have.
 Accumulate nothing new.
 I have everything I need.
 Use up everything in my great work, my Vitruvian man, keep expanding until it’s all used up, all has its place.
 I dream that my bench and my tools, every scrap of dust in those garages will find their way in.
 Me too, in the end.
 A totality.
 A completeness.
 And then I can stop.'

 The universe, in other words, is a giant puzzle cast down for you to complete; the pieces of which, incidentally, are located in your garage.

 And at this quintessence of madness, finally, I warm to the man.

 Anatomy is both process and telos.
 It is something you do as much as something that is there; a field trip to the interior and the interior itself.
-The interior is extensive but the expedition need only be as wide as your shoulders.
+The interior is extensive but the expedition need only slash a path as wide as your shoulders.

 Disegno, too, has distinct if overlapping existences in time and space.
 It is something you do, or something you can hold, look at.
 With its varying purposes and techniques, it is a series of tilts at different objects, hence its frequent asymmetry, its concentration on this or that bit of the matter at hand.

 At the time of our visit to Cannoner we had not yet conceived of the Anatomy of Norbiton.
 That came later, and was in part inspired by Cannoner and his futile, drunken, Norn-like groping for the lost threads of an age-old project, threads which for us lay in plain sight.